The New Faces of Pride: Maisie Richardson-Sellers on Diversifying the Entertainment Industry and More - E! Online

 With coronavirus making large-scale festivals a public health hazard and widespread protests forcing the nation into a reckoning on racial inequality, this Pride season is one unlike any other.
 And yet, the spirit of a movement itself born out of a protest lives on.
-As the month of June comes to a close, E!
-News has asked some of Hollywood's newest generation of LGBTQ stars to share what Pride means to them in 2020.
+During the month of June, E!
+News asked some of Hollywood's newest generation of LGBTQ stars to share what Pride means to them in 2020.

 Welcome to The New Faces of Pride.